gzardini/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality.md

 (Adjust the position of your Duckiebot until you get a decent match of reality and augmented reality.)

-### Submission

-Submit the images for each setup on the Google form, along with your code.

-TODO: Google form!
-Code?

 ## Specification of `augmented_reality` {#exercise-augmented-reality-spec}

 In this assignment you will be writing a ROS package to perform the augmented reality exercise.
 The program will be invoked with the following syntax: